JuliaPackaging/BinaryBuilder.jl/docs/src/building.md

 Registration services can pass a vector of cleaned recipe metadata objects to `BinaryBuilder.rebuild_jll_package`.
 This verifies tarballs across all objects under one `BINARYBUILDER_REBUILD_CONCURRENCY` limit, then writes wrappers sequentially.
-The objects must describe one package version with disjoint platforms; each object's products and initialization code are preserved.
+The objects must describe one package version with disjoint platforms; `AnyPlatform` cannot be mixed with other platforms.
+Each platform wrapper keeps its products and initialization code.
+As with sequential reconstruction, the last object supplies package-wide files, including `Project.toml`, the main module and the README.

 To reuse binaries from an earlier release, initialize the JLL checkout and download the build metadata sidecars first.
 Obtain the product tarball filenames and SHA-256